oscarbenedito/oscarbenedito.com/content/_index.md

 <!-- description: Hello and welcome to my website!
 I'm Oscar Benedito and this is my corner of the Internet. -->

 Hello and welcome to my website!
-My name is Oscar Benedito and I am a 23-year-old from Barcelona.
+My name is Oscar Benedito and I am a 24-year-old from Barcelona.
 I enjoy tinkering with and customizing computers and I often undertake small software projects for personal use.
-When away from a computer, I like to do sport (the particular sport varies depending on the season and year) and, since two years ago, I also juggle.
-This year I graduated in Mathematics and Computer Engineering from [UPC][upc] and I am currently working as an Assistant Software Engineer at Oracle.
+When away from a computer, I like to do sport (the particular sport varies depending on the season and year) and I occasionally juggle.
+Last year I graduated in Mathematics and Computer Engineering from [UPC][upc] and I am currently working as an Associate Software Engineer at Oracle.

 I encourage you to check out some of my content: [my blog][blog], where I talk about privacy, software and other related topics, or [my Git repositories][git]